external-secrets Wasn't Syncing from Azure Key Vault

 refreshInterval: 5m # check every 5 minutes

-But this doesn't immediately trigger a sync.
-Had to wait until the next scheduled refresh (at 2:30 PM) for it to pick up the new interval.
+But this doesn't trigger an immediate sync.
+I still had to wait until the next scheduled refresh (at 2:30 PM) for it to pick up the new interval.

-To force an immediate refresh, deleted and recreated the ExternalSecret:
+To force an immediate refresh, I deleted and recreated the ExternalSecret:

 kubectl delete externalsecret database-credentials